-We note that fixed-point free automorphisms of order two are fairly easy to come by.
+Fixed-point free automorphisms of order two are fairly easy to come by.
 For example, if $G$ is any non-trivial abelian group without $2$-torsion, then $\phi$ given by $g \mapsto g^{-1}$ is a fixed-point-free automorphism of order two.
-Since we are interested in generating new and interesting examples of group von Neumann algebras, the more interesting examples tend come from the non-amenable realm.
+As the more interesting examples in von Neumann algebra theory tend to come from the non-amenable realm, let us look to a non-amenable example.
 Note that $G$ being non-amenable ensures $\mathscr{T}(\prod^*(G))$ is non-amenable, independently of whether $F$ is amenable, which is, arguably, the biggest open problem concerning $F$.
 Of course, more generally, if $G$ is non-amenable, then neither $\mathscr{T}_d(\prod^*(G))$ nor $\mathscr{T}_d(\Psi^*(G))$ is amenable.
 For a non-amenable example, consider $G = \mathbb{F}_2$ be a free group freely generated by $a$ and $b$, and let $\phi : \mathbb{F}_2 \to \mathbb{F}_2$ be the homomorphic extension of $a \mapsto b$ and $b \mapsto a$.
-The homomorphism $\phi$ is certainly an isomorphism; in fact, it is its own inverse so it is certainly of order two.
-Finally, if $g \in \mathbb{F}_2$ is a non-trivial element, then the first letter of $\phi (g)$ and $g$ will be different, meaning they can't possibly be equal, whereby we conclude $\phi$ is fixed-point-free.
-Hence, the inclusion $L(F) \subseteq L(\mathscr{T}(\prod^*(\mathbb{F}_2)))$ is irreducible and satisfies the weak asymptotic homomorphism property.
+The homomorphism $\phi$ is certainly an isomorphism.
+In fact, it is its own inverse so it is certainly of order two.
+Finally, if $g \in \mathbb{F}_2$ is a non-trivial element, then the first letter of $\phi (g)$ and $g$ will be different, meaning they cannot possibly be equal, whereby we conclude $\phi$ is fixed-point-free.
+Hence, the inclusion $L(F) \subseteq L(\mathscr{T}(\prod^*(\mathbb{F}_2)))$ satisfies the WAHP.

 Note that this cloning system on $(\prod^n(G))_{n \in \mathbb{N}}$, or even restricted to $(\Psi^n(G))_{n \in \mathbb{N}}$, is very far from being uniform (see Definition~\ref{uniform}).
 Indeed, for $n \in \mathbb{N}$ and $1 < k \le n$, while